DarrenBaldwin07/rapid/docs/rapid-ui/docs.md

 }
 ```

-Finally be sure to import your css file inside the vite entrypoint: `import index.css`
+Finally, be sure to import your css file inside the vite entrypoint: `import `index.css'`

 ## Remix
 Begin by installing the tailwindCSS depedencies: